Himalayan Yoga Academy

 How Should I Sit?

-Correct posture is must for pranayama.
-The upper body should be completely straight and erect-head, neck and back are in alignment.
-You can either sit on your knees in vajrasana or sit cross legged in lotus position.
-The hands are rest on the knees.
+Correct posture is a must for pranayama.
+The upper body should be completely straight and erect-head, neck, and back are in alignment.
+You can either sit on your knees in vajrasana or sit cross-legged in the lotus position.
+The hands are resting on the knees.
 The eyes are closed.
 The body remains motionless during the practice.
 The goal is to elongate the spine and keep the crown elevated.

 How long should I Practice breathing for?

 Natural breathing is generally breath awareness.
-This is the breath you take when you aren`t trying to breath or change anything.
+This is the breath you take when you aren’t trying to breathe or change anything.
 It is relaxing, soothing, and can be practiced at any time.
 It is also the basic starting of meditation.

 For a few moments, sit in a comfortable position with your eyes closed.
 Just be aware of the breath and feel the inhalation and exhalation.
 Try to notice if your breath is shallow or deep.
 Be aware of the sound, temperature of the breath.
 Feel the physical sensations throughout the body while inhaling and exhaling.
 Focus on your breath and let the mind be calm.
 Be aware of the overall state of being.